fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = MainView;
 ```

-Since we passed `#app` as the `el` for this view to attach to back in `app.js`, it will render itself there.
+Since we passed `#app` as the element for this view to attach to back in `app.js`, it will render itself there.
 Thinking through what `render` actually means, we know that it will call the code defined in the `BaseView`, which means it will render the whatever's returned by the `component()` function.
 In this case, it's the React `MainComponent`.
 We'll take a look at that in a moment.

 The other special thing this view does is to render any subviews passed to `pageRender` in the `#main-container` element found within `#app`.
 As I said, it's basically just a frame for whatever else is going to happen.

 #### React Component

 Now let's take a look at that `MainComponent`.
-It's a very simple React component that does nothing more than render the container.
+It's a very simple React component that does nothing more than render the "container" into the DOM.

 ```jsx
 /** @jsx React.DOM */